Daily Chronology of Coast Guard History

 - 1908-The Revenue Cutter Service became

-the primary federal agency that patrolled regattas.
+the primary federal agency in charge of patrolling regattas.

 - 1918-CGC Seneca saved 81